NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/motifAnalysesWithMonalisa.rst

       |image1|

 We see no dependence of the logFC in accessibility on the GC content.
-This agrees with what we have seen in the previous quality control parts of the tutorials.
+This is also what we have seen previously.

-As mentioned, we posed the question: which motifs could explain the changes in accessibility we see between KO and Wt.
-To predict and select potential motifs, we will use the approaches available in the ``monaLisa`` package, which offers two main approaches:
+As mentioned, we posed the question: which motifs could explain the changes in accessibility we see between ``Batf-cKO`` and ``Wt``.
+To predict and select potential motifs, we will use the ``monaLisa`` package, which offers two main approaches:

 1. Binned enrichment approach: the enhancer sequences are binned by their logFC, and motif enrichment is calculated in each bin vs the